nymea/nymea-wiki/Getting-started.md

     $ guhd -h
     Usage: guhd [options]

-    guh ( /[guːh]/ ) is an open source home automation server, which allows to control a lot of different devices from many different manufacturers. guhd 0.2.0 (C) 2014-2015 guh
+    guh ( /[guːh]/ ) is an open source IoT (Internet of Things) server, which allows to control a lot of different devices from many different. manufacturers.
+With the powerful rule engine you are able to connect any device available in the system and create individual scenes and behaviours for your environment.

+    guhd 0.2.0 (C) 2014-2015 guh
     Released under the GNU GENERAL PUBLIC LICENSE Version 2.